- Population in 1801 - 197.

 - A full transcription of the 1891 Census of the Stilton sub-District of the Peterborough Registration District (RG12/1225) in which Orton Waterville was enumerated, and which took place on 5th April 1891, has also been produced by the Huntingdonshire FHS (as Fiche C-15).
-This is available from the Huntingdonshire FHS.
+This is available from the Cambridgeshire and Huntingdonshire FHS.

 - The church of St. Mary consists of a chancel, nave, north aisle, south aisle, west tower and south porch.
 The walls are of rubble with stone dressings, and the roofs are covered with lead and slates.